colinfong/react-spotify-poc/README.md

 -Node for...

 Reflection:
-* Project idea originally began as an app to recommend what playlists to sort songs into from uncategorized 'Liked Songs'.
-I found there was too much variation in users' decisions of where to put songs and the method I used(recommending playlists by similar genere to an uncategorized song) was too simplistic and the app doesn't save very much effort for a user to do that themselves.
+* Project idea started as an app to recommend what playlists to sort songs into from 'Liked Songs'.
+I found there was too much variation in users' decisions of where to put songs and the method I used(recommending playlists by similar genere to an uncategorized song) was too simplistic and would not save very much effort for a user over doing that themselves.
 In addition, a UI for these recommendations would just clutter the user with decisions of where to put songs.
-Looking to solve a real problem, I found that I hesitate to share my music because I know it's quite eclectic and opted to use Spotify's popularity rating of songs to make that decision easier.
+Looking to solve a real problem, I found that I hesitate to play my playlists when I feel it's too eclectic for the room and opted to use Spotify's popularity rating of songs to make that decision easier.

 * ES6 is nice because...